ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 cv2 (opencv-python)
 tkinter
 tabulate
-wandb or tensorboard for training (Set "report_to" accordingly) win32api (PythonWin) - Only required for running real time inference (Let TEDD play the game)
+fairseq (If you want to train a model using AdaFactor) wandb or tensorboard for training (Set "--report_to" accordingly) win32api (PythonWin) - Only required for running real time inference (Let TEDD play the game)
                        Should be installed by default in newest Python versions for Windows.